SasoriXX/CipherHater/vuescan.md

  stats.hamrick.com
 ```

- - click Enter to save file
+Click Enter to save file

 **You can not add *hamrick* hosts to the hosts file!**